Located a couple of hours from Vancouver near Harrison Hot Springs, Sasquatch Mountain Resort is a ski hill that used to

 Tubing rates are for 2 hours.
 Folk ages 6 and older cost $25 in the 2020/2021 season (plus GST) and children 5 and under are free.

-The Tube Park at Sasquatch Mountain is a new facility as of last year.
+The Tube Park at Sasquatch Mountain is a new facility as of a couple years ago.
 When conditions allow, it operates on Friday nights from 4 until 8 pm and on Saturdays and Sundays from 10 am until 4 pm.

 Sasquatch Mountain Resort has a couple of great snowshoeing trails.
 Both cost around $15 per person.
 The Base Loop is nice and easy through the trees and fairly level.
 The Mt.
 Klaudt Loop, meanwhile, includes an “intense uphill climb.”

 Guided 2 and 3-hour snowshoeing tours are also available, and cross-country skiing is permitted on the Base Loop trail.

 Season ticket-holders from Sasquatch Resort get about a 25% discount when showing their passes at these two other Lower Mainland ski hills, as well as at Manning Park Resort during specific dates.
 In return, most years, season’s pass holders from these other resorts get 25% off day ticket prices at Sasquatch.